Astridngent/astridngent.github.io/Transfeminism/Conversion_Practices_DK/index.md

 Finally, there is the fact that conversion practices are built upon incredibly harmful practices, with Patrick Corrigan from Amnesty International UK describing it as such;

-“So-called conversion ‘therapy’ can constitute torture or cruel, inhuman and degrading treatment..."[^6]
+> So-called conversion ‘therapy’ can constitute torture or cruel, inhuman and degrading treatment..."[^6]

 It is important to keep this in mind when discussing conversion practices, as it allows us to examine the outcomes and effects of the treatment that trans individuals experience in relation to gender services.
 This means we have to take into consideration the experiences of the individual who is subject to the treatment at these institutions.
 Do *they* consider the treatment they experience to be cruel, inhuman, or degrading
 ## Sexologisk Klinik